Waschina/gapsnake/README.md

 ## Prerequisites

-- you will need to have *gapseq* and its dependencies installed.
-Also, make sure that you have `gapseq` in your PATH variable.
+- you will need conda

 ## Installation